Oregon Landlord Tenant Laws – What Do Owners Have To Know About Repairs?

 Caitlin Marlow – MAINTENANCE COORDINATOR

-The great thing about having an individual like Monica on our property management team is that she’s going to save you the time, money, and hassle of not having to do any work on your investment property yourself.
+The great thing about having an individual like Caitlin on our property management team is that she’s going to save you the time, money, and hassle of not having to do any work on your investment property yourself.

 Imagine no longer having to take calls from tenants at night, during the weekend, or holidays.
-Thanks to the hard work of Monica Stadtler, and the other members of our property management team, you can go back to enjoying the life that you had before you purchased you’re PDX rental property and have confidence that we’re going to do all the hard work necessary to get you the best return-on-investment possible.
+Thanks to the hard work of Caitlin Marlow, and the other members of our property management team, you can go back to enjoying the life that you had before you purchased you’re PDX rental property and have confidence that we’re going to do all the hard work necessary to get you the best return-on-investment possible.

 Do you have maintenance questions?